rohanbadami/sentiment-analyzer/README.md

 ---

 ## ⭐ Key Features

+* **Smart Ticker Filtering**
+  Pre-scans the market to target only tickers with active news coverage, optimizing resources.

 * **Ensemble NLP Engine**
   Combines **FinBERT** (financial LLM), **VADER**, and a **custom dictionary** for nuanced sentiment scoring.